Alfresco/docs-alfresco/content-services/latest/admin/cluster.md

 ### Install and configure Hazelcast

+In order to meet high availability deployment requirements, the product takes leverage of Hazelcast, an open-source distributed In-memory object store supporting a wide variety of data structures such as Map, Set, List etc.

-The goal of this page is to describe important actions required to harden the cluster that might otherwise expose sensitive data, including user session information, from the application layer to the network layer.
+It is important to harden the cluster that might otherwise expose sensitive data, including user session information, from the application layer to the network layer.

 **Note:** Hazelcast Community Edition security features are limited, thus the mitigations are mainly related to the network layer plus application layer checks, where Alfresco programmatically permits only to database stored nodes the access to the cluster.